FCammilli/Yepe/README.md

 - `antifraud-service.domain`: Contains the domain entities and interfaces.
 - `antifraud-service.infrastructure`: Contains the infrastructure implementations.
 - `antifraud-service.worker`: Contains the background services.

+It has its own mongodb: "antifraud_service" to manage the validation of the daily amount accumulation.

 ## General FLOW